SamarElhissi/UiMFTemplate/README.md

 ## To run project

-1. Inside *UimfApp.Web/svelte-client* run `npm install`, then `npm run dev`.
+1. Inside *UiMFTemplate.Web/svelte-client* run `npm install`, then `npm run dev`.
-2. Run *UimfApp.DataSeed.App*.
+2. Run *UiMFTemplate.DataSeed.App*.
 This is a console application which will add some sample data to the database.
-3. Run *UimfApp.Web*
+3. Run *UiMFTemplate.Web*
 4. You can now login with username `admin@example.com` and password `Password1`.

 ## How to rename project and all its files?